IBM/knative101-eventing/step1/README.md

 cronjobsource.sources.eventing.knative.dev "cronjobs" deleted
 ```

-We don't delete Knative service `event-display` because we will use it in the following labs.
+We won't delete the Knative service `event-display` because we will use it in the following labs.